 Mrs Frida Brackley was next to be elected, in December 1953.
 The medallion was gilded, having on it in blue enamel a figure of Our Lady of Walsingham.
 The ladies were to be called Dames of the Shrine, and their medallion has the word DAME above the figure of Our Lady.Fr Patten is known to have wanted to extend a similar honour to priests and laymen, and this is formally mentioned in the Chapter minutes in 1957, but he died before he had carried this out.Within months of Fr Patten's death his successor as Administrator, Fr Colin Stephenson, was proposing to the Guardians the idea of forming a Living Rosary for the existing Dames and for the priests and laymen to come.
 Finally in 1960 The Sacred Order of the Living Rosary of Our Lady of Walsingham was founded, probably copied from the Guild of the Living Rosary of Our Lady and St Dominic although this was not referred to at the time.It was based on the Rosary and was expected to have three members assigned to each of the fifteen Mysteries represented in the fifteen altars in the Shrine Church - each altar could have a priest (Clerk), layman (Lay Clerk) and woman (Dame), making a possible total of forty-five members, which was sometimes attained.The five ladies first invested by Fr Patten in 1953 became the first members of the new 1960 Order, except for Miss Doyle-Smithe who did not live long enough.
 The other four, and Mrs Brackley who was elected later in 1953, were allocated the altars of the Glorious Mysteries.The first Clerks and Lay Clerks were invested on 10 October 1960.
 Later on they too were given medallions similar to those of the Dames, but with the word CLERK above the figure of Our Lady: these were later withdrawn, but one current Lay Clerk, admitted in 1992, did not send his back and still wears it.The insignia was designed by Fr W G de Lara Wilson, one of the first Clerks.
 There are pictures of it in the Register completed in 1963 by Enid Chadwick, with the beautifully-calligraphed constitution and a page for each chapel with the names of each member inscribed.
 In 2000 the constitution was completely revised and the insignia modernised.
 Members elected to the Order before 2000 continue to wear the 1960 insignia, but those elected from 2000 onwards wear simply the ribbon and cross, without sash, mozetta or brooch.
 Members are not now allocated to Mysteries or therefore altars, and the new female members are not called Dames.The longest-serving Clerk from the old Order is Fr Donald Strachan, elected in 1980 and allocated to the Mystery and altar of the Coming of the Holy Ghost (St Columba chapel).
 The longest-serving of the pre-2000 Lay Clerks, David Stokes, was elected in 1989 and was allocated to the Mystery and altar of the Annunciation.
 With the death in February this year of Doris Willan the title of ‘Dame’ passes into history.In July 2011 Graham and Maureen Howard were admitted to the Order, becoming the first married couple to be admitted together, and the first to serve simultaneously.
 Percy and Helen Yabsley were both members, but Percy was elected in 1967 and died in 1980, the year before Helen was appointed.The Order meets annually in Walsingham for its own Chapter; the Registrar is Fr John Eldridge.
 There are currently 53 members.
 Any member of the Order who happens to be present at the Shrine during a procession of Our Lady has the privilege of accompanying the image.
 It is the custom for Clerks to process in front of the image and Lay Clerks, Dames and Members to process behind it.
 Members are entitled to wear the insignia at any procession or Festival of Our Lady away from Walsingham.The Order retains its purpose of recognising particular service that supports the work and witness of the Shrine, and its members are elected by the Guardians.Following the revision of the Order, membership of the Living Rosary has been extended, on application, to any member of the Society of Our Lady of Walsingham.top of page

-1951Fr Patten first had the idea of honouring certain ladies who had helped him in the Restoration of the Shrine1953the first five ladies appointed as Dames of the Shrine were:Mother Cicely SSMMiss Enid ChadwickMrs Dorothy FerrierMiss Helena LoddigesMiss Alice Doyle-Smithe(Mother Sarah of Laleham declined the invitation);Mrs Frida Brackley was appointed later in the year1960the Order proper founded by Fr Stephenson and opened to include priests (known as Clerks) and laymen (known as Lay Clerks); insignia designed by Fr W G de Lara Wilson1961, 12 Septemberfirst annual Chapter meeting1963Enid Chadwick finished writing and decorating the Order's Register book1970Dames allowed to attend Order Chapter meetings for the first time2000revision of the Order's Constitution; the Living Rosary now open to all members of the Society of Our Lady of Walsingham; all new elections to the Order to wear ribbon and medal, without sash, mozetta or brooch
+1951Fr Patten first had the idea of honouring certain ladies who had helped him in the Restoration of the Shrine1953the first five ladies appointed as Dames of the Shrine were:Mother Cicely SSMMiss Enid ChadwickMrs Dorothy FerrierMiss Helena LoddigesMiss Alice Doyle-Smithe(Mother Sarah of Laleham declined the invitation);Mrs Frida Brackley was appointed later in the year1960the Order proper founded by Fr Stephenson and opened to include priests (known as Clerks) and laymen (known as Lay Clerks); insignia designed by Fr W G de Lara Wilson1961, 22 Mayfirst occasion on which members of the Order joined with the Guardians in the WhitMonday procession1961, 12 Septemberfirst annual Chapter meeting1963Enid Chadwick finished writing and decorating the Order's Register book1970Dames allowed to attend Order Chapter meetings for the first time2000revision of the Order's Constitution; the Living Rosary now open to all members of the Society of Our Lady of Walsingham; all new elections to the Order to wear ribbon and medal, without sash, mozetta or brooch

 REGISTRARS1960Major E A Northern1966Stanley Smith1985Richard Hill1997Fr Bryan Parry2019Fr John Eldridge